OpenEvalProject/evals/manuscripts/elife-78633/v2/manuscript.md

 In summary, live-virus neutralization assays demonstrated that the designed mos-tri-RBD, which integrated key residues from Omicron and other circulating SARS-CoV-2 variants into a single antigen, could serve as a broad-spectrum COVID-19 vaccine candidate against not only Omicron variant but also other SARS-CoV-2 variants.
 However, it should be noted that due to the absence of wild-type RBD in the mosaic antigen, the neutralizing antibody response against SARS-CoV-2 prototype strain stimulated by mos-tri-RBD was lower than that by homo-tri-RBD, but still comparable to that by BBIBP-CorV (Figure 2B).

-## Mos-tri-RBD as a booster dose induced cross-neutralization against the pseudo-typed SARS-CoV-2 Omicron as well as other VOCs and VOIs
+### Mos-tri-RBD as a booster dose induced cross-neutralization against the pseudo-typed SARS-CoV-2 Omicron as well as other VOCs and VOIs

 Given that large-scale populations worldwide have received the primary series of vaccination, the immunogenicity of the designed mos-tri-RBD as a booster dose was mainly evaluated in this study.
 Rats were primed with a dose of BBIBP-CorV, and successively boosted with a dose of mos-tri-RBD (‘BBIBP-CorV +mos-tri-RBD’ group), homo-tri-RBD (‘BBIBP-CorV +homo-tri-RBD’ group), or BBIBP-CorV (‘BBIBP-CorV +BBIBP-CorV’ group), as shown in Figure 3A.
 Another group of rats received two doses of adjuvant was served as a control.
 On day 7 post-boost, the sera from the immunized rats were collected, and the neutralizing response against various SARS-CoV-2 strains was tested using pseudo-virus neutralization assays.

 ![Figure 3.](https://cdn.elifesciences.org/articles/78633/elife-78633-fig3-v2.jpg)

 **Figure 3.:** (A) Timeline of rat immunization and serum collections.
 Three groups of Wistar rats (n=10 rats per group with half male and half female) were primed with a dose of BBIBP-CorV and boosted by mos-tri-RBD, homo-tri-RBD or BBIBP-CorV with three weeks apart.
 Another group of rats (n=10 with half male and half female) vaccinated with two doses of adjuvant served as control.
 The sera of all the immunized rats were collected on day 7 post-boosting immunization.
 (B) The reciprocal neutralizing ID50 titers in the sera elicited by ‘BBIBP-CorV +mos-tri-RBD’ vaccination compared with those elicited by ‘BBIBP-CorV +homo-tri-RBD’ and ‘BBIBP-CorV +BBIBP-Corv’ vaccinations against the pseudo-viruses of SARS-CoV-2 Omicron as well as other VOCs and VOIs.
 The quantification limit of the pseudo-virus neutralization assay was 40, and the ID50 titers below the LOQ were set to 40.
 Data are presented as mean ± SEM.
 One-way ANOVA followed by the LSD t-test was used for the comparison of data between different groups. *p<0.05, **p<0.01, ****p<0.0001.
-GMT values are displayed in the lower part of the figure.Figure 3—source data 1.
+GMT values are displayed in the lower part of the figure.

 Pseudo-virus neutralization assay demonstrated that all the three prime-boosting vaccinations induced elevated neutralizing antibodies in comparison to the adjuvant control group against the pseudo-virus of SARS-CoV-2 prototype strain.
 Although mos-tri-RBD did not contain the prototype RBD, the neutralizing ID50 titers against prototype strain in the sera elicited by ‘BBIBP-CorV +mos-tri-RBD’ were no less than those elicited by ‘BBIBP-CorV +homo-tri-RBD’, both of which were significantly higher than those induced by ‘BBIBP-CorV +BBIBP-CorV’ vaccinations (Figure 3B).
 Our results indicated that mos-tri-RBD was highly immunogenic as a booster dose against the prototype SARS-CoV-2 strain.